smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 |------------------------------|----------------------------------|--------------------------------------|------------------------------------------|--------------------------------------|
 | Min payload size to compress | `requestMinCompressionSizeBytes` | `aws.requestMinCompressionSizeBytes` | `AWS_REQUEST_MIN_COMPRESSION_SIZE_BYTES` | `request_min_compression_size_bytes` |

 This feature can also be configured to use user supplied compression algorithms.
 The user can add compression algorithms using the client configuration function `addCompressionAlgorithms`.
-The compression algorithm must implement the `CompressionAlgorithm` interface.
+A user supplied algorithm may override the built-in implementation, and the compression algorithm must implement the `CompressionAlgorithm` interface.
 ```kotlin
 val client = S3Client.fromEnvironment {
     region = "us-west-2"